textcreationpartnership/A01908/README.md

 #####Front#####

+1. ¶The maydens dreme Compyled and made by Chryſtofer Goodwyn, In the yere of our Lorde.
+M.CCCCC.xlij.

-1. ¶The Prohemye of the Authour.
+    _ ¶The Prohemye of the Authour.

 #####Body#####

+1. ¶The maydens Dreme.

-1. ¶The mayden.
+    _ ¶The mayden.
 ¶The mayden.THen dyd I thanke, theſe ladyes both twayneFor the good counceyll, that they dyd me gyue
-1. ¶Lenuoy of the Authour.
+    _ ¶Lenuoy of the Authour.

-1. ¶The Authours name.
+    _ ¶The Authours name.

 #####Back#####
-The maydens dreme compyled and made by Chrystofer Goodwyn, in the yere of our Lorde.
-M.CCCCC.xlijSon **Types of content**
+¶Imprynted by me Robert wyet, For Richarde Bankes.¶Cum priuilegio Regali.
+**Types of content**

   * There are 406 **verse** lines!